Sonic the Hedgehog (character): Reception and legacy

 Nintendo Power listed Sonic as their sixth favorite hero, stating that while he was originally Mario's nemesis, he seems at home on Nintendo platforms.
 They added that he has remained as one of gaming's greatest icons.
 In 2004, the character won a Golden Joystick Award for "The Sun Ultimate Gaming Hero".
 The character's popularity declined in the mid-1990s, and Sonic failed to place in Electronic Gaming Monthlys Coolest Mascot of 1996 in either the editors' or readers' picks, being beaten out by not only competitors Mario and Crash Bandicoot, but Sega's own Nights; however, in a 2008 poll of 500 people, Sonic was voted the most popular video game character in the UK with a 24% vote while his old rival Mario came second with 21% of the vote.
 Later that year, Sonic was ranked as the most iconic video game character in an MSN rankings list.
 In 2011, Empire ranked him as the 14th greatest video game character.
 And he was voted 10th out of the top 50 video game characters of all time in Guinness World Records 2011 Gamers' Edition.
-Sonic ranked ninth on GameDaily's Top 10 Smash Bros characters list.
+Sonic ranked ninth on GameDailys Top 10 Smash Bros characters list.
 GameDaily also listed his "next-generation stumble" in their list of video game characters' worst moments, using his relationship with a human female as one of the worst parts of it.
 In 2024, a poll conducted by BAFTA with around 4,000 respondents named Sonic the Hedgehog as the fourth most iconic video-game character of all time, only behind Lara Croft, Mario and Agent 47.

 Ken Balough, Sega's former associate brand manager, said that Sonic's appeal endured because the character is "a gaming legend, first and foremost" who originated "from a series of games that defined a generation in gaming history, and his iconic personality was the epitome of speed in the early '90s, pushing the limits of what gamers knew and expected from high-speed action and platforming games."

 A Japanese team developing the Radio & Plasma Wave Investigation (RPWI) instrumentation for the Jupiter Icy Moons Explorer spacecraft, launched by ESA and Airbus in 2022, was able to gain Sega's approval to use Sonic as the mascot for the device.
 Specifically, Sonic appears on the logo of the RPWI in his classic design, the rendition being a redraw of how Sonic appears on the Japanese and PAL box art for Sonic the Hedgehog.

 An Internet meme called "Sanic" has been used based on a poorly drawn Sonic; typically, the meme uses one of Sonic's catchphrases but with poor grammar.
 Sega's official Sonic Twitter account has made numerous references to it, and it appeared in official downloadable content for Sonic Forces on in-game shirts.
 The meme also appears as a drawing in the theatrical film.